What is magnetic resonance (MR) enterography?

 - Ask your doctor if you should stop taking any of your regular medicines or supplements.

 - Ask your doctor when to stop eating and drinking.
-Also ask if you should avoid certain foods for this test.
-You may be asked not to eat or drink for 6 hours before the test.
+You may be asked to avoid certain foods or drinks, such as carbonated beverages.
+You may also be asked not to eat or drink for 6 hours before the test.

 - Let your doctor know about any allergies or other health conditions, such as diabetes or kidney disease.

-- Talk with your radiologist or doctor about whether you might need a sedative to relax during the test.
+- Talk with your doctor about whether you might need a sedative to relax during the test.

 - Do not wear any jewelry or body piercings, or bring any valuable personal items to the procedure.